NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/overview.rst

 **Exploration Inventory**: A subset of 1000 buildings drawn from the Flood-Exposed Inventory intended to provide a less computationally demanding implementation for new users or for those wishing to test the development of new contributions to the workflow (:numref:`fig-buildingClassEI`).
+This inventory encompasses the five coastal municipalities experiencing the most damage under the synthetic storm scenario described later in :ref:`lbl-testbed_AC_hazard_characterization_synthetic`.
+From each of these municipalities, properties are randomly sampled, proportional to the total number of buildings in that municipalitiy and ensuring that the distribution of construction material of buildings in the sample is representative of the underlying distribution for the full population.
 The buildings in this inventory are exposed to the combination of wind and floodplain hazards.

 .. _fig-buildingClassEI: